w3f/polkadot-wiki/docs/learn-staking.md

 ### Want to stake DOT?

-- [Nominator Guide](mirror-maintain-guides-how-to-nominate-kusama) - Become a nominator on the
+- [Nominator Guide](maintain-guides-how-to-nominate-polkadot) - Become a nominator on the Polkadot network.
-  Kusama network.
-- [Validator Guide](mirror-maintain-guides-how-to-validate-kusama) - Become a validator on the
+- [Validator Guide](maintain-guides-how-to-validate-polkadot) - Become a validator on the Polkadot network.
-  Kusama network.

 ## Slashing